Paranormal Activity: Next of Kin: Plot

 Margot and her cameraman friend Chris want to make a documentary about Margot's past.
 Her mother, Sarah, abandoned her outside a hospital, and she wonders what drove Sarah to make such a decision.
 Through a genetics site, she and Chris meet her blood relative Samuel, who is an Amish currently going through his rumspringa.
 The team is joined by Dale, their documentary's soundman.
 Samuel leads them to Beiler Farm, where he and Margot's mother came from.

 Jacob, the patriarch of the commune and Sarah's father and Margot's grandfather, welcomes the team, and they find lodging.
 Strange events occur; Margot finds a little girl brushing her doll's hair in the barn.
 The doll is named Sarah, and the girl cryptically says that Sarah is "still there."
 Margot later hears sounds from her mother's old room and sees a spirit.

 The group interviews Jacob.
 He tells them about the free-spirited Sarah, who defied their practices by sleeping with a boy and getting pregnant.
-Instead of being forced to give up Margot to an adoptive family, she instead left her at a hospital.
-Sarah is now assumed dead.
+Instead of being forced to give up Margot to an adoptive family, Sarah instead left her at a hospital before disappearing, and is now presumed dead.
 Margot's team finds a church that Jacob prevents them from entering.
-That night, the team discovers a strange ritual in the barn in which a newborn two-headed goat is sacrificed.
+That night, the team follow a group of commune residents to the barn, and covertly observe a strange ritual in which a newborn two-headed goat is sacrificed.

 Determined to find out the commune's secrets, Margot and Chris break into the church.
 They discover paintings depicting the demonic figure Asmodeus, as well as a deep pit.
-Margot sneaks into Jacob's room the next day and discovers that he and Samuel had known about her being Sarah's daughter and had orchestrated her arrival.
+Margot sneaks into Jacob's room the next day, where she finds a hidden laptop and discovers that he and Samuel had already known about her being Sarah's daughter and had orchestrated her arrival.
 A ghoulish being attacks Margot that night.
 The next day, Chris and Dale find her catatonic with her sheets soaked with blood.